goshevs/sparkHPC/README.md

 in files `master` and `slaves` in the user selected configuration directory

-2. `ssh` to every host and kill the spark processes (user may wish to write a custom code to that)
+2. `ssh` to every host and kill the spark processes (user may wish to write a custom code that does this)